Warren Buffett: Top investing lessons and advice from Berkshire’s legendary CEO

 He also wants to find businesses that he understands.
 While Buffett is capable of understanding most businesses, he’s not able to accurately assess where each business will be five or 10 years into the future, which is important in investing because so much of an asset’s value comes from the future value of its cash flows.
 So, in addition to the quality of a business, he’ll also look at the durability of a business and its competitive advantage.
 If he can’t get his head around that, he’ll move on to the next potential investment.

-Evaluating who is running a business is another key part of Buffett’s investment strategy.
+Evaluating who is running a company is another key part of Buffett’s investment strategy.
 He’s often said that he can’t provide managerial expertise if it isn’t already in place, and he knows that a CEO has a major impact on how an organization is managed.
 He has used his annual shareholder letters to praise managers who he thinks are doing exceptional jobs, sometimes when he doesn’t even own a stake in their business.
 In the past, he has identified Amazon’s Jeff Bezos and JPMorgan Chase CEO Jamie Dimon as great CEOs.

 “It’s difficult to overpay the truly extraordinary CEO of a giant enterprise.
 But this species is rare,” Buffett wrote in his 2005 letter.

-The final criteria Buffett uses in evaluating a potential investment may be the most important: price.
+The final criterion Buffett uses in evaluating a potential investment may be the most important: price.
 No business or manager is so good that they can provide a great investment no matter the price it was purchased at.

-Buffett has long subscribed to the theory of “value investing,” though he and his partner Charlie Munger would say the term is redundant because all intelligent investing is value investing: getting more than you’re paying for.
+Buffett has long subscribed to the theory of “value investing,” though he and his late business partner Charlie Munger would say the term is redundant because all intelligent investing is value investing: getting more than you’re paying for.

 Initially, Buffett purchased investments that had many issues but their prices were so low that they made up for the challenges the businesses faced.
 This method was known as the “cigar butt” approach, because it resembled finding an old cigar butt on the ground that had one or two puffs left in it for free.